-- 353. A person must not enter or remain in a special event site unless the person- - (a) has paid any entry fee; or - (b) has the consent of the event organiser; or - (c) is otherwise authorised to enter or remain at the site.
+- (b) has the consent of the event organiser; or - (c) is otherwise authorised to enter or remain at the site.

-Unauthorised entry to a restricted area
+354 Unauthorised entry to a restricted area

-354. A person must not enter or remain in a restricted area at a special event site, unless the person has a reasonable excuse.
+A person must not enter or remain in a restricted area at a special event site, unless the person has a reasonable excuse.

-Interference with a special event
+355 Interference with a special event

-355. A person must not, at a special event site-
+A person must not, at a special event site-